Aspose/releases.aspose.com/content/en/svg/net/release-notes/2026/aspose-svg-for-net-26.8.0-release-notes.md

 Aspose.SVG for .NET 26.8.0 is published as part of the August monthly release.

 **Package references**<br>
-Aspose.SVG for .NET 26.8.0 [NuGet](https://www.nuget.org/packages/Aspose.Svg)<br>
-Aspose.SVG for Python via .NET  26.8.0 [PyPI](https://pypi.org/project/aspose-svg-net/)
+Aspose.SVG for .NET 26.8.0 [NuGet](https://www.nuget.org/packages/Aspose.Svg)

 ## **Improvements and Changes**

-- Maintenance build for the August 26.8.0 release of Aspose.SVG for .NET.
+- `SVGTextContentElement.GetComputedTextLength()` now returns the actual text advance distance for `<text>` content.
+- Improved parameter binding between the scripting engine and the DOM, so callbacks passed to platform methods are invoked reliably.